keras-team/keras-io/examples/graph/md/mpnn-molecular-graphs.md

 In this tutorial, we demonstrated a message passing neural network (MPNN) to predict blood-brain barrier permeability (BBBP) for a number of different molecules.
+We predict blood-brain barrier permeability (BBBP) for a number of different molecules.
 We first had to construct graphs from SMILES, then build a Keras model that could operate on these graphs, and finally train the model to make the predictions.